 Responsibility for lodging returns lies with the person or organisation that made donations to a political party.
-Where the donor is an organisation, someone with suitable authority should sign the return, such as the CEO or chief financial officer.
+Where the donor is an organisation, someone with suitable authority should lodge the return, such as the CEO or chief financial officer.

-The financial disclosure obligation under the Act
+Financial disclosure obligations under the Electoral Act

-Section 305B of the Act governs the lodgement of annual disclosures by donors to political parties.
+Section 305B of the Electoral Act governs the lodgement of annual disclosures by donors to political parties.

-Section 305B(1) provides that where a person or organisation makes one or more donations to a political party totalling more than the disclosure threshold during the 2015-16 financial year, the person or organisation must within 20 weeks after the end of the financial year furnish to the AEC a return in the approved form.
+Section 305B(1) provides that where a person or organisation makes one or more donations to a political party totalling more than the disclosure threshold during the 2016-17 financial year, the person or organisation must within 20 weeks after the end of the financial year furnish to the AEC a return, which can be lodged electronically through the eReturns portal available on the AEC website.

-Further, section305B(2) provides that if a person or organisation makes a donation to any person or body with the intention of benefiting a particular political party, the person is taken for the purposes of section 305B(1) to have made that donation directly to that political party.
+Further, section 305B(2) provides that if a person or organisation makes a donation to any person or body with the intention of benefiting a particular political party, the person is taken for the purposes of section 305B(1) to have made that donation directly to that political party.